 Jane Tylus (lecturer – literature) is Professor of Italian and Comparative Literature and Director of the Humanities Initiative at New York University.
 Her research areas include: late medieval and early modern Italy and Europe, particularly issues related to gender and religion; history of theatre; literature of 19th-century Sicily; and the history and culture of Siena.
 Professor Tylus is the author and editor of numerous books, essays, and book chapters.

-Anna Mansbridge (historical dance) is originally from the UK, and now resides in Seattle, WA.
-She has a Bachelor of Education Honors Degree (First Class) from Bedford College, UK, and an MFA in Modern Dance from Mills College, CA. She is the founder (in 2000) and Artistic Director of Seattle Early Dance, a company dedicated to recreating dances from the Renaissance and Baroque periods.
-Her directing/choreographing credits include Rappresentatione di Anima et di Corpo by Emilio De’ Cavalieri (1600), The Indian Queen by Henry Purcell (1695), and La liberazione di Ruggiero dall’isola d’Alcina (1625) for Cornish Opera Theater.
+Anna Mansbridge (historical dance), choreographer, dancer, and teacher, is originally from the U.K., and now resides in Seattle, WA.
+She holds a First Class Honors Degree in Dance and Education from Bedford College, U.K., and an M.F.A in Choreography and Performance from Mills College, CA. She is the founder (in 2000) and Artistic Director of Seattle Early Dance, a company dedicated to recreating dances from the Renaissance and Baroque periods.
+Her directing/choreographing credits include Rappresentatione di Anima et di Corpo by Emilio De’ Cavalieri (1600) The Indian Queen by Henry Purcell (1695), and La liberazione di Ruggiero dall’isola d’Alcina (1625) and Le Bourgeois Gentilhomme (1670).
 In addition, Anna has directed a DVD titled Baroque Basics: An introduction to the dance and the music of the Baroque Period.
-Anna is an adjunct instructor at Cornish College of the Arts, and she has been a faculty member on a number of prestigious early music courses, including the Accademia d’Amore, directed by Stephen Stubbs.
+Anna is an adjunct instructor at Cornish College of the Arts and the University of Washington, and she also teaches at the Creative Dance Center.

 Grant Herreid (lute; All-Festival conductor; Ex Umbris) performs frequently on early reeds, brass, strings, and voice with many US early music ensembles.
 A noted educator, he is the recipient of Early Music America’s Laurette Goldberg award for excellence in early music outreach and education.
 A specialist in early opera, he has played theorbo, lute, and baroque guitar with the Chicago Opera Theater, Aspen Music Festival, Portland Opera, and New York City Opera.
 He is on the faculty at Yale University, where he directs their Collegium Musicum, and is artistic and music director of the Yale Baroque Opera Project.
 Grant directs the New York Continuo Collective, and is a stage director and music coach for the Accademia d’Amore baroque opera workshop in Seattle.
 He has created and directed several theatrical early music shows, and he devotes much of his time to exploring the esoteric unwritten traditions of early music with the ensemble Ex Umbris and the plucked-string group Ensemble Viscera.